-(c) Purchase and Sale Agreement with Aurora Highlands, LLC regarding Sale and Leaseback of land and facilities located at Toll Plaza C and Central Maintenance Facility
+(b) Purchase and Sale Agreement with Aurora Highlands, LLC regarding Sale and Leaseback of land and facilities located at Toll Plaza C and Central Maintenance Facility

-The Authority entered into a purchase and sale agreement in 2020 with Aurora Highlands, LLC (Aurora Highlands), a developer and Nevada limited liability company, to sell the Authority's land and building facilities located at Toll Plaza C and Central Maintenance Facility, in order for Aurora Highlands to construct a large residential development in the area.
+The Authority entered into a purchase and sale agreement in 2020 with Aurora Highlands, LLC (Aurora Highlands), a developer and Nevada limited liability company, to sell the Authority's land and building facilities located at Toll Plaza C and Central Maintenance Facility, for Aurora Highlands to construct a large residential development in the area.
 Facilities at this site include two administrative buildings and a maintenance yard containing a salt barn for snow removal material storage and a vehicle storage bay.
 The agreement contains a leaseback provision allowing E-470 to retain the facilities for operational purposes for up to 4 years, until October 12, 2024 or such earlier date upon which E-470 voluntarily vacates the premises.
 The total sales price for assets sold was \$7.4 million, delivered as \$2.0 million in cash upon closing in October 2020 and \$5.4 million in notes receivable.
 The notes receivable balance is to be paid in installments of \$4.3 million payable when the Authority executes a construction contract for replacement facilities, which was originally estimated to occur in 2022 but was finalized in February 2023, and the final \$1.1 million payable to the Authority when it provides written notice that it has vacated the leased premises, which is estimated to be in the third quarter of 2024 but no later than October 12, 2024.
-As of December 31, 2022 and 2021, respectively, \$4.3 million is presented as current notes receivable and \$1.1 million is presented as noncurrent notes receivable.
+As of December 31, 2023, \$1.1 million is presented as current notes receivable.
+As of December 31, 2022, \$4.3 million is presented as current notes receivable and \$1.1 million is presented as noncurrent notes receivable.
 See notes 13 and 14 for further discussion of financial statement impacts related to this agreement as they pertain to deferred inflows of resources and commitments and contingencies.